Europe plans to slash Russian gas imports by 66% this year - Local News 8

 The European Union depends on Russia for about 40% of its natural gas.
 Russia also supplies about 27% of the 27-country bloc’s oil imports, and 46% of its coal imports.
 Taken together, that trade is worth tens of billions of dollars a year to Russia, helping to finance President Vladimir Putin’s war effort.

-“It is time we tackle our vulnerabilities and rapidly become more independent in our energy choices,” EU climate policy chief Frans Timmermans said.
-“Putin’s war in Ukraine demonstrates the urgency of accelerating our clean energy transition.”
+Frans Timmermans, EU climate policy chief, said the war in Ukraine underscored the urgent need to accelerate the transition to clean energy.
+Europe could replace 100 billion cubic meters of Russian gas imports by the end of 2022, he added.

+“That is two thirds of what we import from them,” he told reporters.
+“Two thirds by the end of this year.
+It’s hard, bloody hard but it’s possible if we’re willing to go further and faster than we’ve done before,” he added.

-Russia’s vast energy exports have so far been carved out of unprecedented sanctions imposed by the West in response to Putin’s decision to order the invasion of Ukraine.
-But its crude oil is already being shunned by some traders and oil companies, and US officials could announce a ban on imports as early as Tuesday as Russia continues its military action.
+Russia’s vast energy exports had been carved out of unprecedented sanctions imposed by the West in response to Putin’s decision to order the invasion of Ukraine.

+But the Biden administration on Tuesday announced an outright ban on all Russian oil, natural gas and coal imports.
+And the UK government said Tuesday it would phase out Russian oil imports by the end of 2022 and explore ways of ending natural gas imports too.

 But Europe knows it needs to act fast to reduce the potential for Moscow to use energy as a weapon in the escalating economic warfare unleashed by the Russian invasion of Ukraine.